erroronline1/caro/readme.md

 Text templates arrange generic text chunks.
 Arrange or group chunks within the [drag and drop editor](#miscellaneous).
 Chunks can always be unselected to customize to the actual use case.
 Grouping chunks enhances the perception of the creation form.

+Templates can be assigned [external documents](#files), e.g. letter templates.
+Only accessible files will be displayed.
+Since text templates can be [embedded into documents](#component-editing) and used directly, these are not to be linked.

 Output will be copied to clipboad on clicking or tapping the output field.

 ![text recommendation screenshot](http://toh.erroronline.one/caro/text%20recommendation%20en-fullpage.png)